JohnPaulinePineda/Portfolio_Project_52/docs/index.md

     * [Rdige penalty](https://lifelines.readthedocs.io/en/latest/) (L2 regularization) shrinks the coefficients towards zero but does not set them exactly to zero, which can be beneficial in dealing with multicollinearity among predictors.
     * [Elastic net penalty](https://lifelines.readthedocs.io/en/latest/) (L1 and L2 regularization) combines the benefits of both Lasso and Ridge penalties, promoting sparsity while also dealing with multicollinearity.
 2. Comparing all results from the penalized cox regression models formulated, the most viable model for prediction was determined as:
-    * [Elastic net penalty](https://lifelines.readthedocs.io/en/latest/) (with more weight assigned to L2 than L1 regularization)
+    * [Elastic net penalty](https://lifelines.readthedocs.io/en/latest/) (optimized for a heavily weighted L2 over L1 regularization)
         * Demonstrated the best independent cross-validated (**Concordance Index** = 0.8152) and test (**Concordance Index** = 0.8671) model performance
         * Showed considerable overfit between the train (**Concordance Index** = 0.8501) and cross-validated (**Concordance Index** = 0.8152) model performance
         * Selected a sufficient number of predictors (12 out of 17)
         * Identified a sufficient number of statistically significant predictors (3 out of 12)
-            * <span style="color: #FF0000">Age</span>
             * <span style="color: #FF0000">Bilirubin</span>
             * <span style="color: #FF0000">Prothrombin</span>
+            * <span style="color: #FF0000">Age</span>
         * Demonstrated good survival profile differentiation between the risk groups
-        * Hazard and survival probability estimations for 5 sampled cases demonstrated reasonable profiles
+        * Estimated resonable hazard and survival probability profile for 5 sampled cases
-        * Obtained SHAP values provided an insightful and clear indication of each predictor's impact on the prediction, independent of the penalization.
+        * Obtained **SHAP values** provided an insightful and clear indication of each predictor's impact on the prediction, independent of the penalization

 ```python